grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 A few minutes later it was opened by a squat, fat man wearing pince-nez.
 "Who are you?" he asked Hemi.

-"Hemi Howell, Deck Boss on the _Prospect_."
+"Hemi Howell, deck boss on the _Prospect_."
 Hemi nodded towards the boat.
 "We have a delivery."
 Hemi handed the fat man the clipboard.

 "Ah.
 I'm the dock boss here," said the man as he scanned the top page, lifted it, and ran a bulbous finger down the center of the second page.
 Unlike most of the residents in Stilt City, the dock boss looked like he had spent most of his working life inside.
 "Ah, Miss Mai.
 We expected you two fucking days ago."
 He looked disappointed.
 "Authority trouble?"